-30400 - Water Analysis - Similar to last year but increases in coming year.

-30405 - Chemicals - more stable supply and cost projection with and increase in supply costs and mix of chemicals used.
-The cost at (\$26/AF).

-30500 - Vehicle Maintenance and Fuel: Based on previous year's actuals.

-30600 - Equipment / Facility / Capital Improvement:
+- 30400 Water Analysis Similar to last year but increases in coming year. - 30405 Chemicals more stable supply and cost projection with and increase in supply costs and mix of chemicals used.
+The cost at (\$27/AF). - 30500 Vehicle Maintenance and Fuel: Based on previous year's actuals. - 30600 Equipment / Facility / Capital Improvement:

 Expenses for treatment division to track for supporting the grant funded Backwash ponds project.
-The Treatment plant also has the November 22, 2022 - State Water Board survey of the Treatment plant and suggested projects.
-This Engineering Assessment estimate \$20K, The recent tank inspection of the tank on the Conduit identified needs that are to be assessed - Assessment estimate: \$13K - This is engineering review and estimates for future Capital Projects.
-This is also to pay for the engineering review of Train 6, other impacted Filter Trains and other major repair.
-Also - Every 5 years, Shasta County does a "Watershed Sanitary Survey" last completed with all other agencies contributing in 2021, the District portion is calculated at approximately \$10K.
+Last year this fund paid for an Engineering Assessment estimate for treatment plant and tank, this fund to start major repairs and maintenance and replacement in Treatment Division This is also to pay for the engineering review of Train 6, other impacted Filter Trains and other major repair.
+Also - Every 5 years, Shasta County does a "Watershed

+Sanitary Survey" last completed with all other agencies contributing in 2021, the District portion is calculated at approximately \$10K.

-30000 - Total Expense Treatment Plant Division: \$284,150 (Was \$282,150)
+30000 - Total Expense Treatment Plant Division: \$311,000